angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 ## Cantrip Sequencing - General Principles

-Normally, when playing a 'fair' Legacy deck, you need to filter through your deck in order to find the balance of threats, protection and disruption depending on the situation.
+Normally, when playing a *fair* Legacy deck, you need to filter through your deck in order to find the balance of threats, protection and disruption depending on the situation.
 In a combo deck, this is normally a bit more hyper-focussed to find the piece/pieces in order to *go off* as quickly as possible.
-More often in combo decks you will find yourself shuffling off of Ponders or 'bottoming 2' off Preordains in order to find what is needed.
+More often in combo decks you will find yourself shuffling off of Ponders or *bottoming 2* off Preordains in order to find what is needed.
 The following guidelines are only that, general guidelines.
 As with anything in life there are always possible exceptions or circumstances where an alternative set of ideas are more valid than those presented here so they should not taken as